dimodi/project-templates/README.md

 The project templates are similar to the default .NET SDK Blazor project templates in terms of structure and configuration.
 The differences are:

+* The Blazor Web Apps use a global interactive render mode.
+This is the easier and recommended way to integrate Telerik UI for Blazor.
 * The WebAssembly apps reference the latest minor version of the selected .NET version.
 * .NET 8-9 apps use the `https` launch profile by default.
 * Visual Studio opens `Home.razor` automatically after the app is created.